Constraints allow you to define the conditions under which an offer will be displayed.

 If you want to associate a specific decision rule to the offer, select By defined decision rule, then drag the desired rule from the left pane into the Decision rule area.

 Event-based offers are currently not supported in Journey Optimizer.
 If you create a decision rule based on an event, you will not be able to leverage it in an offer.

-When you select segments or decision rules, you can see information on the estimated qualified profiles.
+When you select audiences or decision rules, you can see information on the estimated qualified profiles.
 Click Refresh to update data.

 Profile estimates are unavailable when rule parameters include data not in the profile such as context data.
 For example, an eligibility rule that requires the current weather to be ≥80 degrees.

-Basically, the output of a segment is a list of profiles, whereas a decision rule is a function executed on demand against a single profile during the decisioning process.
+Basically, the output of an audience is a list of profiles, whereas a decision rule is a function executed on demand against a single profile during the decisioning process.
 The difference between those two usages are detailed below.

-On one hand, segments are a group of Adobe Experience Platform profiles that match a certain logic based on profile attributes and experience events.
-However, Offer Management does not recompute the segment, which may not be up-to-date when presenting the offer.
+On one hand, audiences are a group of Adobe Experience Platform profiles that match a certain logic based on profile attributes and experience events.
+However, Offer Management does not recompute the audience, which may not be up-to-date when presenting the offer.

 On the other hand, a decision rule is based on data available in Adobe Experience Platform and determines to whom an offer can be shown.
 Once selected in an offer or a decision for a given placement, the rule is executed every single time a decision is made, which ensures that each profile gets the latest and the best offer.